fmtlib/fmt/doc/index.rst

 * decltype
 * trailing return types
 * deleted functions
+* alias templates

-These are available since GCC 4.4, Clang 2.9 and MSVC 18.0 (2013).
+These are available since GCC 4.8, Clang 3.0 and MSVC 19.0 (2015).
 For older compilers use fmt `version 4.x
 <https://github.com/fmtlib/fmt/releases/tag/4.1.0>`_ which continues to be
 maintained and only requires C++98.